autowarefoundation/autoware_tools/planning/planning_debug_tools/README.md

 ```

 Instead of publishing predicted objects, you can publish detected/tracked objects by designating `-d` or `-t`, respectively.

+You can use  `-r` option to set the search radius in meters for the perception messages.
+If it is set to 0, the reproducer always publishes the nearest perception message as how did the old perception_reproducer work.
+ `-c`(`--reproduce-cool-down`) option is to set the cool down time in seconds, aiming to prevent republishing recently published messages.

 ## Perception replayer